Kenshiro-28/MAGI/README.md

 ### Web plugin

-This plugin allows MAGI to browse the internet for up-to-date information.
+This plugin adds a tool to browse the internet for up-to-date information.

-Even when the plugin is active, MAGI decides when to use it.

 MAGI will search, scrape, and summarize relevant pages with automatic early stopping on success.

-If the relevant information is not found after 10 web searches (up to 5 pages per search), the web search will stop.
+It uses Dux Distributed Global Search (DDGS), a metasearch library that aggregates results from diverse web search services.

+It only scrapes websites that explicitly authorize it in robots.txt.

 ## Model